mariunaise/HDA-Thesis/content/introduction.typ

 === Tilde-Domain<tilde-domain>

-AS also described in @smhd, we will use a CDF to transform the real PUF values into the Tilde-Domain This transformation can be performed using the function $xi = tilde(x)$.
+As also described in @smhd, we will use a CDF to transform the real PUF values into the Tilde-Domain This transformation can be performed using the function $xi = tilde(x)$.
 The key property of this transformation is the resulting uniform distribution of $x$.

 Considering a normal distribution, the CDF is defined as